 Police: Boyfriend turned himself in, faces murder, burglary charges

-She died from her wounds.
-Now, family and friends are trying to come to grips with her loss.
-They recall that Jackson was aggressive.
+She died later from her wounds.
+Now family and friends are trying to come to grips with her loss.

-A woman who lived next door to Phillips, said she felt things were recently taking a dark turn.
-"It's heartbreaking," She said.
+A woman named Brandi, who lived next door to Phillips, said she felt things were recently taking a dark turn.

 Copyright 2018 by WJXT News4Jax - All rights reserved.